 Surfing and kitesurfing facts Surfing and kitesurfing spots within 50 km: 32 (kitesurfing), 8 (windsurfing), 5 (surfing) Best time to travel - kitesurfing: September through May Best time to travel - surfing: October through March Best time to travel - windsurfing: October through March Prices - kitesurfing courses: From USD 75 (incl. equipment) Prices - surfing courses: Only private sessions possible Prices - windsurfing courses: From USD 100 (incl. equipment) Recommended apparel: Bikini / swimsuit or Lycra for UV protection recommended (May-September), wetsuit (December-January) Flight connections: Flight timetable Tampa Bay (Florida) Edelweiss recommendation Sunshine, warm sea water and good wind systems.
 Tampa has gained notoriety as a kitesurfing paradise.
 Some kitesurf spots are just minutes away from the city centre.
 Experienced kiteboarders are likely to jump at the chance for a unique downwind kitesurfing experience on the 18-mile route from Gandy to the Sunshine Skyway Bridge that runs along the coast of St. Petersburg.
 Surfen in Tampa Bay Show previous item Show next item Kitesurfing near downtown When tropical storms hit Florida’s Gulf Coast, kitesurfing is practiced even during the otherwise non-windy summer season.
 However, these sudden winds tend to be unpredictable making it advisable to stick to kiteboarding spots closer to the shore.
 Situated in a large park just fifteen minutes’ drive from the city centre, the popular Picnic Island Beach is a great kitesurfing spot with westerly winds.
 Cypress Point Park, located on the northwest side of Tampa, is where the local kiteboarding community likes to meet for after-work sessions.
 Kitesurfing hotspot St. Petersburg Thanks to its Gulf location and the ideal shallow water conditions at many of its beautiful white-sand beaches, St. Petersburg is the number one kiteboarding spot for the Tampa kiteboarding community.
 Accordingly, most of the kitesurfing schools and shops are located on the Pinellas peninsula.
-Best Pro Kiteboarding and Elite Watersports are especially recommended.
-Both generally hold their kitesurfing courses on the famous St. Pete Beach.
-Best Pro Kiteboarding Elite Watersports Heading south – kitesurfing in Fort De Soto Park Situated southwest of St. Petersburg, Fort De Soto Park is home to a beautiful kitesurfing spot.
+It is definitely worth dropping in on Aaron McClearnon and his team at Elite Watersports.
+Together with his wife Vanessa, the passionate kiteboarder manages the school and its on-site shop in St. Petersburg and takes to the water almost daily.
+Elite Watersports usually holds its beginners’ courses at the famous St. Pete Beach.
+Elite Watersports Heading south – kitesurfing in Fort De Soto Park Situated southwest of St. Petersburg, Fort De Soto Park is home to a beautiful kitesurfing spot.
 Five interconnecting islands offer lovely beaches for a wide range of water sports activities.
 Kiteboarding is permitted on East Beach.
 The shallow waters and the consistent east wind draw beginners as well as top pros to the park, especially at weekends.
 Anyone wanting to spend more time in the park can stay on the popular Fort De Soto campground.
 Make sure to reserve ahead of time.
 Fort De Soto Campground A slice of paradise for windsurf newbies The arrival of strong autumn winds ensuing from cold fronts marks the beginning of Tampa’s main windsurfing season.
 The shallow waters at many of the beaches are a magnet for windsurfers, especially for windsurf newbies.
 Beginner courses at the best-known local windsurfing school, North Beach Windsurfing, take place in Boca Ciega Bay in St. Petersburg.
 The beach of Fred Howard Park at Tarpon Springs is a local insider tip for advanced windsurfers.
 The park is situated north of Tampa in a quiet location away from the crowds.
 North Beach Windsurfing Winter surfing at Sunset Beach Despite its notoriety as a kiteboarding and windsurfing mecca, surfers are sparse in Tampa and the Tampa region.
 Surfing in the area demands a healthy dose of patience and luck.
 In Bradenton, situated fifty minutes southwest of Tampa, Anna Maria Key and Holmes Beach Pier on Anna Maria Island offer sufficient swells in winter for an exciting surf.
 Sunset Beach on Treasure Island is another local insider tip for winter surfing.